 Hyatt Regency Long Beach Review

-This guest post from a reader covers a Hyatt Regency Long Beach review from a recent stay during the annual Long Beach marathon.
+This post covers a Hyatt Regency Long Beach review from a recent stay during the annual Long Beach marathon.

 Here’s what John Ryan had to say about his stay at the property.
 John Ryan was also a guest on our MtM Vegas Podcast, This Teen Knows Vegas Better Than You: Best of Vegas with John Ryan.
 He is an avid traveler and reader of the site.
 You can follow him on Twitter @vegasteenager.